bi-monthly internet magazine of the arts. Each issue is written largely

 coming into New York up to a year in advance.
 For more info on PAI, contact

-Martin Tucker is editor-in-chief of the prize-winning literary journal
+Martin Tucker is editor-in-chief of the prize-winning literary

-and HOMES OF LOCKS AND MYSTERIES as well as several literary critical
+SPANS and HOMES OF LOCKS AND MYSTERIES as well as several literary critical

 studies, among them the highly praised LITERARY EXILE IN THE TWENTIETH